Gertrude of Merania: Death

 While King Andrew was campaigning in Galicia, a Hungarian noble, Peter, son of Töre, decided to assassinate the queen and in 1213, on a hunt with Berthold and their guest Duke Leopold VI of Austria in the Pilis Mountains, she was killed.
 Gertrude's body was torn to pieces, while her brother and Duke Leopold narrowly escaped with their lives.

 According to recent research, the perpetrator could have been a serious lone criminal with a personal motive.
-It is possible that there was something between him and the queen.
 It raises questions, e.g. why would the royal bodyguard allow a man armed with a sword into the queen's sleeping tent.
 Contrary to the previously widespread view, it is now known that when the king found out about his wife's murder, he brutally executed justice and impaled the perpetrator.
 His son, King Béla IV, used the killing of his mother decades later for political showdowns, accusing non-genuine accomplices of earlier involvement.

 Gertrude's tomb was of a Gothic style.
 Her tomb was excavated between 1967 and 1980.

 On Gertrude's death, Andrew married Yolanda de Courtenay.